IvanBaric/sanigen/README.md

 protected $sanitize = [
     'attribute_name' => 'sanitizer_name',
     'another_attribute' => 'sanitizer1|sanitizer2|sanitizer3',
-    'complex_attribute' => 'text:safe', // Using a predefined alias
+    'complex_attribute' => 'text:secure', // Using a predefined alias
 ];
 ```

-Sanitization is applied:
-- When creating a model (if using Sanigen trait)
-- When updating a model (always)
+Sanitization is automatically applied when creating a model (if using the Sanigen trait) and when updating a model (always).

 ### Available Sanitizers